realcopycat/AIRGCN/README.md

 2. open `add_exe.ipynb` and run the command in the notebook

 ## Acknowledgement
-this repo is modified based on InducT-GCN (https://github.com/usydnlp/InductTGCN).
+This repo is modified based on InducT-GCN (https://github.com/usydnlp/InductTGCN).